Updated May 2025. Originally published June 2024.

 3) Network Design, Device Configuration, Rollout, and Optimization

-If you’re hosting your infrastructure on-premise, adding new hardware can be a major pain.
-Of course, you’ll want to have a complete cabling infrastructure planned out before installing the new hardware.
-Cabling is tough to redo if it’s not done right the first time, so you will want to make sure that you get things right initially to avoid headaches and additional costs.
+If youโre hosting your infrastructure on-premises, adding new hardware can be a major pain.
+Of course, youโll want to have a complete cabling infrastructure planned out before installing the latest hardware.
+Cabling is tough to redo if itโs not done right the first time, so itโs important to make sure you get things right initially to avoid headaches and additional costs.
+In hybrid environments, network design should include wireless optimization, VPN configuration, SD-WAN, and secure remote-access setups that support distributed workforces.

 4) Complete Cabling and Physical Connectivity

-While in the process of connecting all of your endpoints to your enterprise’s infrastructure, make sure that any and all workstations, servers, or other hardware that needs to be connected, has been.
+While in the process of connecting all of your endpoints to your enterpriseโs infrastructure, make sure that any and all workstations, servers, or other hardware that need to be connected have been.
+Even in primarily cloud-first architectures, physical connectivity still matters for reliable bandwidth, latency, and access to mission-critical on-premise devices or applications.

 5) Server and Storage Consolidation